http-party/http-server/README.md

 - The headers are added in the order they appear in the file.
 Unless `append` is set to true, previous values will be overwritten
 - `append` is optional.
 If not present, or set to false, a matched header will be overwritten.
-If set to true, the value specified will be appended to the existing header value separated by a semi-colon (;) and a space as specified [here](https://tools.ietf.org/html/rfc7230#section-3.2).
+If set to true, the value specified will be appended to the existing header value separated by a comma (,) and a space as specified [here](https://tools.ietf.org/html/rfc7230#section-3.2).
 - Headers added with this file will be added/set AFTER headers set by command line arguments.
 This will allow you to selectively override/change headers set at http-server startup.